lammps/lammps/doc/src/fix_rheo.rst

 A modified form of Fickian particle shifting can be enabled with the *shift* keyword.
 This effectively shifts particle positions to generate a more uniform spatial distribution.
+Shifting currently does consider the type of a particle and therefore may be inappropriate in systems consisting of multiple materials.

 In systems with free surfaces, the *surface/detection* keyword can be used to classify the location of particles as being within the bulk fluid, on a free surface, or isolated from other particles in a splash or droplet.
 Shifting is then disabled in the direction away from the free surface to prevent it from diffusing particles away from the bulk fluid.
-Surface detection can also be used to control surface-nucleated effects like oxidation when used in combination with :doc:`fix rheo/oxidation <fix_rheo_oxidation>`.
+Surface detection can also be used to control surface-nucleated effects like oxidation when used in combination with
+:doc:`fix rheo/oxidation <fix_rheo_oxidation>`.

 The *surface/detection* keyword takes three arguments: *sdstyle*, *limit*, and *limi/splash*.
 The first, *sdstyle*, specifies whether surface particles